- The Washington Times - Monday, February 23, 2026

 “This man needs to be impeached, convicted and removed as soon as humanly possible,” she said in a video post.

-House Minority Leader Hakeem Jeffries, the New York Democrat in line for speaker if his party flips the chamber, has been trying to change the subject — steering Democrats back to kitchen-table issues, such as the cost of living, housing and health care, and rallying behind the Noem impeachment calls.
+House Minority Leader Hakeem Jeffries, the New York Democrat in line to be speaker if his party flips the chamber, has been trying to change the subject.
+He is steering Democrats back to kitchen-table issues such as the cost of living, housing and health care, and rallying behind the Noem impeachment calls.

-The thinking is straightforward: Even if most Democratic voters are on board with impeachment, making it a centerpiece could cost the party the competitive seats it needs to retake the House — and might sink the broader wave they’re counting on to flip the Senate, too.
+The thinking is straightforward: Even if most Democratic voters are on board with impeachment, making it a centerpiece could cost the party the competitive seats it needs to retake the House and might sink the broader wave it is counting on to flip the Senate.

-Mr. Talarico has tried to thread that needle, leaving the door open to impeachment without actually walking through it.
+Mr. Talarico has tried to thread that needle by leaving the door open to impeachment without actually walking through it.

-Republicans, Mr. Trump included, have been happy to fan the talk, figuring it makes Democrats look extreme to be talking about impeachment right now.
+Republicans, Mr. Trump included, have been happy to fan the flames.
+They figure that the talk about impeachment right now makes Democrats look extreme.

 “The only voters who want to waste time on another fake, political impeachment are the most deranged, radical Democrats,” said Trump pollster John McLaughlin.
 “It’s a diversion from the Democrats’ agenda of raising taxes, increasing wasteful spending, returning to high inflation, more illegal immigration and allowing illegal immigrants to vote.”

-Mr. Trump was impeached twice, once in 2019 and again in 2021, after he’d left office.
-He walked away with Senate acquittals both times.
+Mr. Trump was impeached twice, once in 2019 and again in 2021, after he had left office.
+He walked away with acquittals from the Senate both times.

-Few of the Republicans who backed those impeachments are still in Congress, and the ones that are, such as Sens.
-Bill Cassidy of Louisiana, Lisa Murkowski of Alaska and Susan Collins of Maine, still suffer some blowback from MAGA voters.
+Few of the Republicans who backed those impeachments are still in Congress.
+Those who are, such as Sens.
+Bill Cassidy of Louisiana, Lisa Murkowski of Alaska and Susan M. Collins of Maine, still suffer some blowback from MAGA voters.

-It’s unlikely that a new impeachment effort would fare any better than the earlier ones.
+A new impeachment effort would be unlikely to fare any better than the earlier ones.

 Polling has shown a vast majority of Democrats, and in some cases a majority of independents, support impeaching Mr. Trump.